 3. Jeff Smith

 “The biggest thing we’re trying to help people understand is that things like work engagement, psychological safety, performance - these really big things that appear to be in separate buckets - they’re all related.
-And that’s really great news for leaders, because if we can focus on the things we know we need to do, but in a very specific, data-driven way, we can help teams align, help them collaborate, help people grow.” - Jeff Smith, Founder and CEO of the SupportingLines Institute.
+And that’s really great news for leaders, because if we can focus on the things we know we need to do, but in a very specific, data-driven way, we can help teams align, help them collaborate, help people grow.”

 As the CEO of SupportingLines, Jeff’s work focuses on helping leaders and teams improve performance and increase engagement, but not just for achieving goals.
 Rather, with a focus towards the human experience of work.
 And all of this is powered by data-driven, so everything can be measured!

 The human experience of work, states Jeff, really has two parts: “One is work in engagement, which relates to a positive, fulfilling state of mind in your work.
 And the other one is around psychological safety.”